 Courtesy Nancy Dunham

 The massive, wrinkled fat rolls pictured on the Facebook post repulsed me.
 I blinked hard before I noticed the middle-aged women who had flashed their abdomens for the camera were smiling.
 And then I saw it—the “fat happens” mantra beneath the photo.
+This is the exact age it becomes harder to lose weight.

 My immediate thought was to delete the post.
 As I kept studying the picture, though, I decided I had to respond.
 I couldn’t post anything—not even an “LOL”—that might signal agreement with the sentiment, even though a dear friend had shared it.
 As a former chair-busting 40-something, I knew karma would punish me if I didn’t speak out.